Drayton

 Drayton has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 14 projects likely impacting the area.
-Notable ones include South Street Industrial Precinct, Essence Estate Cotswold Hills, Prime Industrial Development at 29 Croft Crescent, and Ladbroke Grove Estate.
+AreaSearch has identified 14 projects likely to impact the area.
+Key projects include South Street Industrial Precinct, Essence Estate Cotswold Hills, Prime Industrial Development at 29 Croft Crescent, and Ladbroke Grove Estate.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.